 . . . about brains:

 Because this differs from the usual developmental pattern for antennae, evolutionists believe the velvet worm’s non-grasping, sensory frontal appendages with close connection to its anteriorly placed simple brain may help explain the evolutionary history of arthropods.
 However, as we often point out, embryological development within a single species follows the genetic instructions of that creature and neither recapitulates its evolutionary history nor reveals the evolutionary pathway supposedly taken by other kinds of animals.
-See “Recapitulation Repackaged and Re-Applied.”
+See “Recapitulation Theory: Repackaged & Re-Applied.”